twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-2-contemplation-of-the-Dhamma%zh.rst

 The Buddha accepted his answer.
 Ven. Ānanda also mentioned the same thing; everyone by abandoning the hindrances, contemplations of the satipaṭṭhāna and developing the awakening factors became a noble being.
 Some writers wrote: “Did satipaṭṭhāna cut off the wrong view (diṭṭhi) or craving (taṇhā)?”

 The Buddha Dhamma is cutting off all defilement (kilesas).
 The differences were only in the number of defilements which had been abandoned.
-For example, the stream-winner (i.e., sotāpanna) has cut off all wrong views and some amount of greed, anger and delusion.
+For example, the stream-enterer (i.e., sotāpanna) has cut off all wrong views and some amount of greed, anger and delusion.

 Some amount of greed, anger and delusion here means, these defilements which can send a being to the woeful planes of existence.
 Ven.
 Sāriputta asked Ven.
 Anuruddha as in what extent a yogi could be called a trainee (sekha) (someone realized anyone of the lower stages before the arahantship).